joco-nz/dxf2gcode-plasma/source/README.txt

     pstoedit tool in Options->Configuration->Software config->pstoedit
     e.g.: -gs, C:/Program Files (x86)/gs/gs9.09/bin/gswin32c.exe
     (above assumes v9.09 and default path installation).

+    Note(2): pstoedit needs C++ runtime libraries if you don't have it please search for:
+    "Microsoft Visual C++ 2010 Redistributable Package (x64)" and install it.
+    It is recommended to run both pdftops and pstoedit from command line (CMD) to verify the installation correctness.

 Building and Installing